-The IAASB logo, 'International Auditing and Assurance Standards Board', 'IAASB', 'International Standard on Auditing', 'ISA', 'International Standard on Assurance Engagements', 'ISAE', 'International Standards on Review Engagements', 'ISRE', 'International Standards on Related Services', 'ISRS', 'International Standards on Quality Control', 'ISQC', 'International Auditing Practice Note', 'IAPN', the IFAC logo, 'International Federation of Accountants', and 'IFAC' are trademarks and service marks of IFAC.
+The 'International Auditing and Assurance Standards Board', 'International Standards on Auditing', 'International Standards on Assurance Engagements', 'International Standards on Review Engagements', 'International Standards on Related Services', 'International Standards on Quality Control', 'International Auditing Practice Notes', 'International Federation of Accountants', 'IAASB', 'ISA', 'ISAE', 'ISRE' 'ISRS', 'ISQC', 'IAPN', 'IFAC', the IAASB logo, and IFAC logo, are trademarks of IFAC, or registered trademarks and service marks of IFAC in the US and other countries.

-Copyright © September 2013 by the International Federation of Accountants (IFAC).
+Copyright © December 2015 by the International Federation of Accountants (IFAC).
 All rights reserved.
-Written permission from IFAC is required to reproduce, store or transmit, or to make other similar uses of, this document, except as permitted by law.
+Written permission from IFAC is required to reproduce, store or transmit, or to make other similar uses of, this document.
 Contact permissions@ifac.org.

-ISBN: 978-1-60815-152-3
+ISBN: 978-1-60815-250-6